AlpayGencSoftware/AlpayGencSoftware/README.md

 For the last two years, with the remarkable development of JavaScript technologies, Web projects have required much more intensive use of JavaScript.
 Therefore, I decided to improve my skills, particularly in JavaScript, Node JS and React.
 I have developed JavaScript technologies for the corporations I have worked for.
 For the future, I want to focus on and continue to work in projects which mostly require React, Redux, Typescript, NodeJS and Spring Boot.

-- 🌱 I’m currently learning Computer science
+- 🌱 I’m currently learning computer science, design, and art.
 - 💞️ I’m looking to collaborate on ...
 - 📫 [How to reach me ...](https://www.linkedin.com/in/alpay-gen%C3%A7-9414223a/)